Fun Things To Do In Marrakesh

 Explore The House of Photography

 The museum houses a collection of more than 4,500 old photographs, photographs of postcards, and documents.
-It opened in April 2009 and offers six-monthly exhibits.
 It is housed in a former fondouk, or inn, where travelers and merchants stayed.

-The museum has a panoramic terrace on the top floor, which is ideal for a quick bite and a view of the city.
+The museum has a panoramic terrace on the top floor, ideal for a quick bite.
 For less than $10, you can have a coffee or lunch.

 Stay In A Riad